 Investing in future strength and capability

-Capacity building is the process of developing an organization's strength and sustainability.
-More than just important, it's essential for your nonprofit's health and longevity.
-Capacity building enables you to focus on your mission — not simply on survival.
+Capacity-building is the process of developing an organization's strength and sustainability.
+More than just important, it is essential for your nonprofit's health and longevity.
+Capacity-building enables you to focus on your mission—not simply on survival.

 What capacity building means